Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Methods

 Our simulations are designed to mimic sampling effects of electrodes in experimental approaches.
 To simulate sampling, we use the readout of $N_{\rm E} = 64$ virtual electrodes that are placed in an $8 \times 8$ grid.
 Electrodes are separated by an inter-electrode distance that we specify in multiples of inter-neuron distance $d_{\rm N}$.
 It is kept constant for each simulation and we study the impact of the inter-electrode distance by repeated simulations spanning electrode distances between $1 d_{\rm N} = 50 {\rm \mum}$ and $10 d_{\rm N} = 500 {\rm \mum}$.
 The electrodes are modeled to be point-like objects in space that have a small dead-zone of $d_{\rm E}^{*} = d_{\rm N} / 5 = 10 {\rm \mum}$ around their origin.
 Within the dead-zone, no signal can be recorded (in fact, we implement this by placing the electrodes first and the neurons second \Dash and forbid neuron placements too close to electrodes.)

 Using this setup, we can apply sampling that emulates either the detection of spike times or LFP-like recordings.
 To model the detection of spike times, each electrode only observes the single neuron that is closest to it.
 Whenever this particular neurons spikes, the timestamp of the spike is recorded.
 All other neurons are neglected \Dash and the dominant sampling effect is \textit{sub-sampling}.
 On the other hand, to model LFP-like recordings, each electrode integrates the spiking of all neurons in the system.
-The contribution of a spike, e.g. from neuron $i$ to electrode $k$, decays as $1/d_{ik}$ with the neuron-to-electrode distance.
-(Changing the dependence to $d_{ik}^{-2}$ has no qualitative impact on the results.)
+Contributions are strictly positive, matching the underlying branching dynamics (for more biophysically detailed LFP models, contributions would depend on neuron types and other factors).
+The contribution of a single spike, e.g. from neuron $i$ to electrode $k$, decays as $1/d_{ik}$ with the neuron-to-electrode distance.
+(See the Supplemental Information, Fig~\ref{fig:supp_gamma_gaus_comparison}, for a detailed discussion of the qualitative impact of changing the distance dependence, e.g.~to $1/d_{ik}^{2}$.)
 The total signal of the electrode at time $t$ is then $V_{k}(t) = \sum_{i}^{N_{\rm N}} s_{i}(t)/d_{ik}$.
-(Diverging electrode signals are prevented by the forbidden zone around the electrodes.)
+Diverging electrode signals are prevented by the forbidden zone around the electrodes.
 For such coarse-sampled activity, all neurons contribute to the signal and the contribution is weighted by their distance.